Andrew Toles: Los Angeles Dodgers

 Toles signed with the Los Angeles Dodgers after the 2015 season.
-He began 2016 with the Rancho Cucamonga Quakes of the Class A-Advanced California League, and was promoted to the Tulsa Drillers of the Class AA Texas League and Oklahoma City Dodgers of the Class AAA Pacific Coast League during the season.
+He began 2016 with the Rancho Cucamonga Quakes of the High-A California League, and was promoted to the Tulsa Drillers of the Double-A Texas League and Oklahoma City Dodgers of the Triple-A Pacific Coast League during the season.

 The Dodgers called him up on July 8, 2016.
 Toles made his MLB debut as the starting center fielder that night against the San Diego Padres and had one hit in four at bats, a double in his first plate appearance, off Andrew Cashner.
 He hit his first home run on August 22 off Josh Smith of the Cincinnati Reds.
 He hit his first grand slam on August 31 off Adam Ottavino of the Colorado Rockies.
-Toles finished the season with a .314 batting average in 48 games, along with three home runs and 16 RBIs.
+Toles finished the season with a .314 batting average in 48 games, along with three home runs and 16 runs batted in.
 Manager Dave Roberts likened Toles's rookie season to a "dream".
 In the postseason, he hit .364 in 22 at bats.

 Toles returned to the Dodgers in 2017, making their Opening Day starting lineup.
 For the first month of the season, he was the Dodgers' primary leadoff hitter and starting left fielder against right-handed pitching.
 However, on May 9 he tore his anterior cruciate ligament in his right knee as he pulled up on the warning track at Dodger Stadium, was placed on the disabled list, and had season-ending surgery.
-In 31 games he batted .271 with five home runs and 15 RBIs.
+In 31 games he batted .271 with five home runs and 15 runs batted in.

 In 2018 with the Dodgers, he batted .233/.281/.300 in 17 games.
 He spent most of the season with Oklahoma City, where he hit .306 in 71 games.

 Toles did not report to spring training in 2019, and the Dodgers announced that he was dealing with a personal matter and was out indefinitely.
 He was placed on the restricted list at the start of the season.
-He did eventually report to camp on April 30 for extended spring training but he left the club a month later to return to his family.
+He eventually reported to camp on April 30 for extended spring training but he left the club a month later to return to his family.
 He did not return to the team during the 2019 season and did not appear in any games.